paulkrog/paulkrog.github.io/index.md

 My name is Paul Krogmeier.
 I'm a PhD student at the [University of Illinois at Urbana-Champaign][uiuc] in the department of [Computer Science][cs] working on problems in program synthesis, verification, and machine learning.
-I also play saxophone and enjoy jazz jamming.
+I am also an avid saxophone player and love jazz.

 [purdue]: http://www.purdue.edu
 [ece]: https://engineering.purdue.edu/ECE